Pence's Olympic trip a 'missed opportunity,' source says

 'Undignified behavior'

-The source further described as "undignified behavior" Pence's decision to stay seated and to not applaud the unified Korean team at the opening ceremony, adding that the Vice President "took the low road instead of acting like a big brother."
+The source also described as "undignified behavior" Pence's decision to stay seated and to not applaud the unified Korean team at the opening ceremony, adding that the Vice President "took the low road instead of acting like a big brother."

+During the ceremony, Pence sat just feet away from Kim Yo Jong and looked stony faced as President Moon twice shook hands with her.

-Even a small gesture of respect, the source says, could have led to a diplomatic opening between North Korea and the US that would have helped to increase trust between the two countries.
+Even a small gesture of respect, the source said, could have led to a diplomatic opening between North Korea and the US that would have helped to increase trust between the two countries.
 Instead, Pence was criticized by North Korean media, accused of not respecting the "Olympic spirit."

 The source added, however, that North Korea could still be willing to work with the United States on a "comprehensive and integrated agreement," under the right conditions — adding "denuclearization could mean many things," including an agreement to suspend missile and nuclear tests in exchange for limited recognition or acceptance of its nuclear status.